tenta-browser/chromium-crosswalk/docs/callback.md

 ```

 Normally parameters are copied in the closure.
-**DANGER**: `base::ConstRef` stores a const reference instead, referencing the
+**DANGER**: `std::ref` and `std::cref` store a (const) reference instead,
-original parameter.
-This means that you must ensure the object outlives the
+referencing the original parameter.
+This means that you must ensure the object
-callback!
+outlives the callback!

 ## Implementation notes